ihoka/ihoka.me/index.md

 - Started establishing a more formal architecture framework for the tech team.
 - Continued developing and evolving solution designs for the organisation.
-  - Product Catalogue: replatform from legacy system to become the aggregation point of product data - solution design, implementation governance.
+  - Product Catalogue: replatform from legacy system to become the aggregation point of product data - target architecture, solution design, implementation governance.
   - Product Information Management: introduce new capabilities to enable better understanding of product taxonomy when indexing, and allow granular stock management - solution design, implemetation governance.
   - Guest checkout: allow unregistered uses to place orders - solution design and implementation governance.

 `Feb 2020 - Apr 2022`
 __Principal Engineer__ (permanent), notonthehighstreet.com, London

-- New payment method ApplePay: architecture, technical design and implementation governance.
+- New payment method ApplePay: target architecture, solution design and implementation governance.
-- New stock management capability: architecture, technical design and implementation governance.
+- New stock management capability: target architecture, solution design and implementation governance.
 - Rethink approach to asynchronous messaging, from a home-grown solution, to leveraging more of the AWS infrastructure, and reduce coupling.

 `Jun 2018 - Jan 2020`